Royalty Free Sound Effects & Sound Libraries

 The first time I was on set as a camera assistant in film school I heard the sound mixer kindly ask the cast and crew to stop moving and to be silent.
 Then the assistant director yelled “quiet for room tone!”
 There I was frozen midway of wrapping a cable thinking “are you kidding me… we have to move locations!
 There’s no time for this!”
 Little did I know at the time how crucial this 1 minute of silence was for everyone in post-production!

-This post will explain the importance of room tone, using it for ADR, how long you should record, and some resources if you’re in need of room tone for your project!
+This post will explain what is room tone, why room tone is important, using it for ADR, how long you should record, and some resources if you’re in need of room tone for your project!

 Every space and room has its own sound.
 To a novice sound person, this silence may not seem like such a big deal but to an experienced sound mixer or editor, it can be a lifesaver!